 Samovar Tea Bar, San Francisco

-In case you hadn’t heard, San Francisco is currently in the midst of a tech-charged cultural and commercial renaissance.
+San Francisco is known for its tech-charged cultural and commercial renaissance.
 One of the byproducts of such change is a series of incredibly designed shops, such as the beautiful Samovar Tea Bar on Valencia Street.
-While the tea brewer has three other locations in SF, its most recent outpost boasts a sleek, contemporary vibe that celebrates the tea brewing process.
+While the tea brewer has other locations in SF, this one boasts a sleek, contemporary vibe that celebrates the tea brewing process.

 Design firm Arcanum Architecture used natural materials such as reclaimed wood, light stone, and concrete accents for a modern finish.
 We love the “tea brewing crucibles” stationed along the counter.
 The natural rainbow of tea creates a beautiful contrast between the white texture of the stone wall and ceramic cups that line its open shelves.